 Andrew J. Rudolph is a senior partner in Pepper Hamilton LLP’s Employee Benefits Practice Group.
-He has more than 25 years of experience advising public and privately held businesses on employee benefits, executive compensation and related tax and corporate law issues.
+He has more than 30years of experience in a counseling and transactional practice advising public and privately held businesses on employee benefits, executive compensation and related tax and corporate law issues.

-Mr. Rudolph’s practice covers on the full spectrum of benefits and compensation issues affecting employers with workforces of 5,000 to more than 100,000 employees, in an environment in which employee rewards are critical to the effectiveness of the employer’s overall strategic business plan.
-Mr. Rudolph has been advising several clients for nearly two decades, through several business cycles, and through restructurings, acquisitions and dispositions which have propelled these businesses to national and international prominence.
+Mr. Rudolph’s practice covers the full spectrum of benefits and compensation issues affecting employers in a publicly traded and privately held environment in which rewards are critical to the effectiveness of the strategic business plan.
+Mr. Rudolph has been advising several clients for more than two decades through several business cycles, and through restructurings, acquisitions and dispositions which have propelled these businesses to national and international prominence.

 Mr. Rudolph’s representative engagements include:

-- representation of a leading national technology and entertainment business on all employee benefits and executive compensation aspects of its acquisition of its leading competitor, and in connection with the post-merger transition process, including advice regarding an under-funded target company pension plan, change-in-control benefits, executive employment and severance agreements, qualified plan mergers, re-design of stock option, long- and short-term incentive plans, $1 million cap and related development of SEC and IRS filings
+- representation of publicly held employers on all employee benefits and executive compensation aspects of acquisitions and dispositions of businesses, including advice regarding under-funded target company pension plans, change-in-control benefits, executive employment and severance agreements, qualified plan mergers, redesign of stock option and long- and short-term incentive plans, $1 million cap and related development of SEC and IRS filings

-- planning for and post-transition integration of all qualified and non-qualified retirement, health and welfare and incentive compensation programs following a “merger of equals” of two global pharmaceutical companies
+- planning for, and post-transition integration of, all qualified and nonqualified retirement, health and welfare and incentive compensation programs in connection with numerous public company transactions

 - conversion of traditional defined benefit pension plans to cash balance pension plans and negotiations with IRS, DOL and EEOC relating to cash balance plans including determination letter filings and defense of participant claims

-- advice regarding plan and investment governance and procedures to minimize fiduciary risk
+- advice regarding qualified plan and investment governance and procedures to minimize fiduciary risk